AMITYADAV-16/Nivesh-Mitra/README.md

 ## Why I built this

-A lot of people around me — family, friends, people I grew up with — know they *should* be investing but never actually start.
-Not because they don't have the money, but because every investment app feels like it was built for someone who already knows finance.
+A lot of people around me family, friends, people I grew up with wants to invest but don't know hwere and which SIP to invest in but because every investment app feels like it was built for someone who already knows finance.
 Dashboards, jargon, risk profiles you have to fill out without knowing what half the terms mean.

 Meanwhile, everyone already has WhatsApp open all day.

-So the idea behind Nivesh Mitra (literally "investment friend" in Hindi) was: what if the advisor came to you, through a normal conversation, in whatever language you're comfortable in — instead of you having to go figure out a new app?
+So the idea behind Nivesh Mitra was what if the advisor came to you, through a normal conversation, in whatever language you're comfortable in instead of you having to go figure out a new app?
 That's what this project is.

-It also became a good excuse to actually build something with a proper microservices setup instead of just reading about it — service discovery, an API gateway, circuit breakers, the whole thing.
-This README covers both sides: what the product does, and how it's put together underneath.
+It also became a good excuse to actually build something with a proper microservices setup instead of just reading about it service discovery, an API gateway, circuit breakers, the whole thing.
+This README covers both sides what the product does, and how it's put together underneath.

 ---

 ## What it does

 You chat with it like you'd chat with a friend who happens to know finance.
-It asks about 10 simple questions — your income, expenses, what you're saving for, how many years you've got — and then runs a short 5-question quiz that's actually a behavioral finance instrument in disguise.
-It's figuring out whether you're the type to panic-sell when the market dips, or follow the crowd into whatever's trending, or hold on for way too long out of stubbornness.
+It asks about 10 simple questions your income, expenses, what you're saving for, how many years you've got and then runs a short 5-question quiz that's actually a behavioral finance instrument in disguise.
+It's figuring out whether you're the type to panic sell when the market dips, or follow the crowd into whatever's trending, or hold on for way too long out of stubbornness.

 Once it has all that, it hands everything off to an LLM (Groq's LLaMA 3.3 70B) which puts together an actual plan:

 - A monthly SIP number, based on your real target and timeline
 - A 10% yearly step-up so the plan grows with your income
-- A reality check — if what you *should* invest is more than you can afford, it tells you and adjusts
+- A reality check  if what you *should* invest is more than you can afford, it tells you and adjusts
 - A 3-fund split matched to your risk profile
 - A note on your investing personality, tailored to whichever bias the quiz picked up
-- A basic emergency-fund reminder before any of the SIP stuff even starts
+- A basic emergency fund reminder before any of the SIP stuff even starts

 All in Hindi, English, or Hinglish, whichever you pick at the start.

 ---
+Here is the demo video link -> https://drive.google.com/file/d/1MCTmzFKOup26rAXCs5J9TtuTzC3TwtPJ/view?usp=drivesdk
 ## Architecture

 It's 8 Spring Boot services behind a gateway, with Eureka handling discovery so nothing has hardcoded URLs to other services.
 Roughly: